Quantum Calculi: differential forms and vector fields in noncommutative geometry: Introduction

 \subsubsection{Zbigniew Oziewicz (1941-2020)}

-Zbigniew Oziewicz, Professor of Wroclaw University, Institute of Theoretical Physics and Universidad Nacional Autonoma de Mexico, Facultad de Estudios Superiores Cuautitlan was a very extraordinary man with a great passion to science.
-In particular, Zbyszek was a big fan of mathematical methods believing that developing new tools will allow for solving almost all problems encountered in theoretical physics.
-In particular, his {\it idee fixe} was to use advanced mathematical techniques in order to reformulate physical problems in a coordinate-free and basis independent way.
+Zbigniew Oziewicz, Professor of Wroclaw University, Institute of Theoretical Physics and Universidad Nacional Autonoma de Mexico, Facultad de Estudios Superiores Cuautitlan, was a very extraordinary man with a great passion to science.
+In particular, Zbyszek was a big fan of advanced mathematical methods believing that developing new tools will allow to solve almost all problems encountered in theoretical physics.
+His {\it idee fixe} was to use abstract mathematical techniques in order to reformulate physical problems in a coordinate-free and basis independent manner.
 For these reasons, he became interested in noncommutative geometry at the beginning 1990s when our cooperation started.
-In fact, I was infected with this subject by Zbyszek and his enthusiasm.
+In fact, I was inspired with this subject by Zbyszek and his enthusiasm.
 He invited Slava Kharchenko, that time an algebraist from Novosibirsk, to participate in the program.
-Several joint articles, developing general formalism of differential calculi on coordinate algebras with values in free bimodules, were published as a result \cite{bko94,bk95,bmo92,bk95a,bk95b,bko97}.
+Several joint articles, influenced by \cite{Woronowicz,Manin,Pusz,Wess} and developing general formalism of differential calculi on coordinate algebras with values in free bimodules, were published \cite{bko94,bk95,bmo92,bk95a,bk95b,bko97}.
 In 1992, Zbyszek organized an international conference devoted to various aspects of mathematical physics.
 He invited many leading and active till now experts of noncommutative geometry \cite{OJB93}.
-Shortly thereafter, he left Poland for Mexico, where he spent the rest of his academic career and organized a series of interdisciplinary conferences entitled {\it Grapha, Operad Logics}, even if their title suggests a rather specialized subject.
+Soon after, he left Poland for Mexico where he spent the rest of his academic career.
+Working at UNAM, Zbigniew organized, inter alia, a series of interdisciplinary and internationally recognized conferences/workshops under the common motto \textit{ Graph-Operad-Logic}, even if it suggests a rather specialized topic.